Appsmata/q2a/README.md

 #### 2. Closed Site Plugin
 --------------------------
-Allows for for locking the site to only logged users only.
-Main features here include showing adverts by the way of html code snippets that can be inserted in various position
+Allows a Q2A site to be locked to allow in registered users only, include support for adversts.

 PRICE: *Free* Plugin!